ddrayko/portfolio/README.md

 > [!CAUTION]
 > This portfolio was built for a specific environment (**Vercel** deployment, **Supabase** database, dedicated environment variables, etc.).
 It is **not guaranteed** to work out of the box if cloned into a different setup.
 You will likely need to adjust parts of the code (configuration, environment variables, endpoints, etc.) to make it compatible with your own environment.

+> [!IMPORTANT]
+> This project was originally built for my own personal use, so you might come across things like custom popups or specific messages tailored for my site.
+I'm currently working on **v7** of the portfolio, where everything will be manageable through an admin panel instead of being hardcoded directly in the codebase.

 ---

 ## Tech Stack